bweatherson/iribook/04s-holism.md

 * If she accepts the bet, and the Battle of Agincourt was in 1415, she wins $1.
 * If she accepts the bet, and the Battle of Agincourt was not in 1415, she loses $X$ dollars.

 For some reason, Coraline is convinced that $X = 10$.
 This is very strange, since she was shown the slip of paper just a few minutes ago, and it clearly showed that $X = 1,000,000,000$.
 Coraline wouldn't bet on when the Battle of Agincourt was at odds of a billion to one.
-But she would take that bet at 10 to 1, which is what she is faced with.
+But she would take that bet at 10 to 1, which is what she thinks she is faced with.
 Indeed, she doesn't even conceptualise it as a bet; it's a free dollar she thinks.
 Right now, she is disposed to treat the date of the battle as a given.
-She is disposed to lose this disposition should a very long odds bet depend on it.
+She is disposed to lose this disposition should a very long odds bet appear to depend on it.
 But she doesn't believe she is facing such a bet.

 So Coraline accepts the bet; she thinks it is a free dollar.
 And that's when the battle took place, so she wins the dollar.
 All's well that end's well.
 But it was a really wildly irrational bet to take.
 You shouldn't bet at those odds on something you remember from a history book.
 Neither memory nor history books are that reliable.
 Coraline was not rational to treat the questions _Should I take this bet?_, and _Conditional on the Battle of Agincourt being in 1415, should I take this bet?_ the same way.
 Her treating them the same way was fortunate - she won a dollar - but irrational.